LBHackney-IT/API-Playbook/docs/alerting.md

 ** <u> AWS CloudWatch Canaries for APIs: </u> **

+a.
 Set to run every 5 mins

+b.
 A canary invokes an API endpoint to check it’s availability

+c.
 Needs to be set up per API endpoint to ensure all endpoints provided by an API are functioning as expected

-The current creation process for a canary is manual
+d. he current creation process for a canary is manual

-How to set up a canary :
+** How to set up a canary : **

         https://github.com/LBHackney-IT/lbh-base-api/wiki/Setting-up-Canaries

 Can it be automated?

-** <u> AWS Canaries for front end applications </u> **
+## AWS Canaries for front end applications

 Can monitor the availability of a web page